BeatBrokerz/fxBeatPortal/README.md

-Beat Portal: Single Page App Interface
+Beat Portal: Flex App Interface
 ============
 ![Beat Portal Preview](http://www.beatbrokerz.com/flex/interface/beatportal/preview.png)

-This is a full page HTML5 responsive music interface which can be used on your own website as a complete standalone interface for your Beat Brokerz flex apps!
+This is a full page HTML5 responsive music interface which can be used on your own website as a complete standalone interface to your Beat Brokerz Flex Apps!

-Beat Brokerz flex apps allow you to create your own beat websites and music licensing storefronts using any music available on the the Beat Brokerz platform.
+Beat Brokerz Flex Apps allow you to create your own beat websites and music licensing storefronts using any music available on the the Beat Brokerz platform.
 For more information, visit:
 [Beat Brokerz Flex](http://www.beatbrokerz.com/flex)